microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Build.md

 ![](../../../assets/partner-onboarding/partner-journey.png)

 **Discussing how to deploy/run your solution on Azure is out of scope of this document.
-This document will focus on benefits available which can enable you to deploy and run on Azure.**
+This document will focus on the benefits available which can enable you to deploy and run on Azure.**

 ### Technical Presales and Deployment Benefits